Mackenzie-High/SociusWeb/README.md

 *This project is still under initial development!*

-Socius Web provides an asynchronous non-blocking message-oriented [Netty](https://github.com/netty/netty)-based HTTP proxy server that facilitates the processing of HTTP requests as a stream of [Protobuf](https://developers.google.com/protocol-buffers/)-encoded messages flowing through one-or-more [Cascade](https://github.com/Mackenzie-High/Cascade)-based actors.
+Socius Web provides an embeddable asynchronous non-blocking message-oriented [Netty](https://github.com/netty/netty)-based HTTP proxy server that facilitates the processing of HTTP requests as a stream of generic [Protobuf](https://developers.google.com/protocol-buffers/)-encoded messages flowing through one-or-more [Cascade](https://github.com/Mackenzie-High/Cascade)-based actors.

 Of Note:
 * Socius Web is intended for use as an upstream server hidden behind a load balancer or other edge server.